About the Call Center Challenge

 Please note, each transit system may have only one call center operator participate in the pre-selection phone interview process.

 All interested personnel must have a MyAPTA account login (this can be created at the time of submission).
-For this year, applications were accepted through December 1, 2015.
+For this year, applications are accepted through December 8, 2016.

 Preliminary Round Phone Test Process

-All candidates who meet the eligibility requirements will receive a time for a pre-selection phone test where contestants will respond to various customer service scenarios, tentatively scheduled for December 16 & 17, 2015.
+All candidates who meet the eligibility requirements will receive a time for a pre-selection phone test where contestants will respond to various customer service scenarios, scheduled for December 19 & 20, 2016.

 During the phone test, contestants will be asked a series of general “get-to-know-you” questions and will be required to resolve two common customer call center inquiries.

-At the conclusion of the preliminary round, a panel of APTA member judges will select seven finalists for the final competition in Phoenix, AZ at the 2016 APTA Marketing and Communications Workshop, February 28 – March 2.
+At the conclusion of the preliminary round, a panel of APTA member judges will select five finalists for the final competition in Tampa, Florida at the 2017 APTA Marketing and Communications Workshop, February 26 – March 1, 2016.

-The final competition will take place in front of a live audience at APTA’s 2016 Marketing & Communications Workshop on Tuesday, March 1, 2016, at the Renaissance Phoenix Downtown Hotel in Arizona.
-Finalists will be presented with three randomly selected customer service scenarios and will be judged on their ability to handle each inquiry.
-The contestant with the highest score, as determined by a panel of APTA member judges, will be named public transportation’s best telephone customer information agent.
+The final competition will take place in front of a live audience at APTA’s 2017 Marketing & Communications Workshop, in Tampa, Florida.
+Finalists will be presented with randomly selected customer service scenarios and will be judged on their ability to handle each inquiry.
+The contestant with the highest score, as determined by a panel of APTA member judges, will be named public transportation’s best telephone customer information agent, and the Call Center Challenge champion.

 Contact Stephen Kendrick at firstname.lastname@example.org with questions.